 Because of our spiritual disease, our perception and our concerns are often likely to be self-centered and thus distorted, and hence our anger defective.
 That is, our anger tends to be of the self-righteous variety, often driven by pride, a hurt ego being its most common cause.
 In our warped sense of justice, we are prone to take offense too quickly, too often, too intensely, and for too long—the latter issuing in a smoldering resentment which disposes us to still more anger.

 Our inventory is designed to reveal the cause of our anger and resentment in distorted perceptions and concerns and in the character defects that lie behind them.
-Its purpose is to foster a spiritual awakening which transforms those perceptions and concerns and which enables us to surrender those defects of character and replace them with their countervailing traits.
+Its purpose is to foster a spiritual awakening that transforms those perceptions and concerns and enables us to surrender those defects of character and replace them with their countervailing traits.
 Among these are such virtues as humility, acceptance, patience, tolerance, and forgiveness.

 This is how we can become progressively free from emotions that in the past drove us to the bottle and in sobriety can still mar our recovery and sabotage our relationships.

 [Image: Jim B., first self-declared atheist to join AA; claims he proposed the phrase “God as we understood Him;” author of “The Vicious Cycle” in Big Book.
-See Big Book Q&A, Personal Stories, p.219]
+For audio of his story and Q&A about it, please click on links.]

 “So, nowadays, if anyone talks of me so as to hurt, I first ask myself if there is any truth at all in what they say.
 If there is none, I try to remember that I too have had my periods of speaking bitterly of others; that hurtful gossip is but a symptom of our remaining emotional illness; and consequently that I must never be angry at the unreasonableness of sick people.” – Bill W.